Join other beer lovers on San Francisco's Pier 48 for Oktoberfest by the Bay. This annual Munich tradition features German beer, food, music, and fun.

 Light Rail: If you are coming from within SF or taking BART into the city, hop onto a K/T light rail train to get to the event.
 It drops off at 3rd and Mission Rock (one stop after AT&T Park).
 From here, you are only about a block away from Pier 48.

-The two best places to stay in SF during Oktoberfest by the Bay are Union Square and in downtown SF.
-Both offer a variety of options from budget friendly two star hotels to high-end luxury suites.
+The two best places to stay in SF during Oktoberfest by the Bay are Union Square and downtown SF.
+Both offer a variety of options from budget friendly two-star hotels to high-end luxury suites.

 I also recommend checking out the discounts offered on TripAdvisor.com.
 At anytime, you will find a few ways to save on your stay.
 Click here to check out their current deals for this weekend.

-This month is San Francisco is full of fun, colorful events.
+This month in San Francisco is full of fun, colorful events.
 Here are just a few others I think you will enjoy checking out.

 A Taste of Greece: Enjoy Greek food, wine, and music at this year's A Taste of Greece.
 This annual event is at the Annunciation Cathedral in SF's Mission District.
 Stop by Friday, Saturday, or Sunday.
 Click here for more details.

 Latino Film Festival: Another fun way to enjoy this weekend is to stop by the Latino Film Festival.
-At this event, you get the chance to check out films created by independent filmmakers.
-All films will be shown between September 18 - 27.
+At this event, you get the chance to check out films created by independent filmmakers from the US, Latin America, Spain, and Portugal.
 Find the full schedule here.